growilabs/growi-docs/docs/en/guide/features/wip-page.md

 ## Auto-delete WIP page

 WIP pages created in [How to create a WIP page 1](/en/guide/features/wip-page.html#how-to-create-a-wip-page1) will be automatically deleted after 2 days.
-They will not be subject to automatic deletion if they have been updated even once or in the following two cases.

-### If the page exists under the created WIP page
+TIf a page has been updated at least once, or if a page exists under the created WIP page, as in the following case, its parent page will not be subject to automatic deletion.

-If you create `/A` after creating the page `/A/B`, `/A` is not subject to auto-delete.
+- If you create `/A` after creating the page `/A/B`, `/A` is not subject to auto-delete.

-### If the page to be deleted is above the WIP page you created

-If you create `/A/B` after creating `/A`, `/A` is not subject to automatic deletion.
+- If you create `/A/B` after creating `/A`, `/A` is not subject to automatic deletion.

 <ContextualBlock context="docs-growi-org">